Lemersom/Lemersom/README.md

 ### Technology Enthusiast

-- Languages: Portuguese:brazil: native, English
+- Languages: Portuguese :brazil: native, English

 *Some knowledge in:*